-The Bombay High Court structured its views in a high profile matter concerning Rhea Chakraborty, (the appellant) and released her on bail after applying stringent restrictions upon her.
-The matter was headed by J. Sarang V. Kotwal in the matter of Rhea Chakraborty versus The Union of India & State of Maharashtra [CRIMINAL BAIL APPLICATION (STAMP) NO. 2386 OF 2020], where it was observed that there’s no weightage on the view seeking after her release, she would destroy the evidences and alarm others involved in the act.
+In a high profile matter concerning Rhea Chakraborty, (the appellant) and released her on bail after applying stringent restrictions upon her.
+The matter was headed by J. Sarang V. Kotwal in the matter of Rhea Chakraborty versus The Union of India & State of Maharashtra [CRIMINAL BAIL APPLICATION (STAMP) NO. 2386 OF 2020], where it was observed that there’s no weightage on the view seeking after her release, she would destroy the evidence and alarm others involved in the act.

-The court reiterated that when the applicant was produced before the court for her first remand, her custody was not initially endeavored by the investigation agencies which meant that the investigating team were satisfied with her cooperation.
+The Court reiterated that when the applicant was produced before the Court for her first remand, her custody was not initially endeavoured by the investigation agencies which meant that the investigating team were satisfied with her cooperation.

-The learned counsel of the applicant contended that there was no commercial quantity recovered from her end, and she could only be alleged to procure drugs for Sushant Singh Rajput and there were links available to show small quantity of drug consumed which in a bailable offence.
+The learned counsel of the applicant contended that there was no commercial quantity recovered from her end, and she could only be alleged to procure drugs for Sushant Singh Rajput and there were links available to show the small quantity of drugs consumed which is a bailable offence.
 He submitted that section 27A was not applicable as she never monetarily aided Sushant Singh Rajput as he was financially well off.
-The amount which the applicant spent i.e., about Rs.27,000 could not be proven to be spent for procuring drugs.
+The amount which the applicant spent i.e., about Rs.27, 000 could not be proven to be spent for procuring drugs.
 Since the appellant and her brother were not linked with Anuj Keshwani, the recovery effected from him was immaterial.
-Since the mobile of Sushant Singh Rajput was not collected, which makes it a missing link between the evidences and drug trafficking by Rhea.
-The counsel further contented that highest the applicant could be accused of would be for the offence of an abettor in the offence of consumption by SSR and according to the SC judgement, the matter was to be investigated by CBI and not by any other agency.
+Since the mobile of Sushant Singh Rajput was not collected, which makes it a missing link between the pieces of evidence and drug trafficking by Rhea.
+The counsel further contended that the highest the applicant could be accused of would be for the offence of an abettor in the offence of consumption by SSR and according to the SC judgement, the matter was to be investigated by CBI and not by any other agency.